-A student on academic probation with restriction and whose term grade point average falls below 2.0 in the next trimester of enrollment will be placed on academic suspension and will be ineligible to enroll the next trimester.
-Re-admission requires that a signed request be submitted to the Academic Council through the Office of Academic Affairs, in which case the student, if re-admitted, will be placed under probation with restriction status for the next trimester of enrollment.
+A student whose term grade point average falls below 2.0 while enrolled on initial academic probation will be placed on academic suspension, making them ineligible for enrollment in any additional terms.
+Eligibility for future enrollment at NBC requires that a signed request outlining the student's academic viability and accountability plan be submitted to the Academic Council through the Office of Academic Affairs.
+If the Council agrees to readmit the student, he/she will be reinstated under final academic probation status for the next term of enrollment.